 There are also some types of events that pay dividend-like income that is not taxable.
 The most common event is a return of capital.
 In this case, the company is sending you money much like a dividend, but it's classified as a return of some of the capital that you invested.
 While not taxable today, receiving this type of dividend could increase your future taxes since your capital gain on the stock is increased by the amount of the dividend that you received.

 Here's a specific example: If you pay $20 for a single share and the company sends you a $0.50 dividend payment classified as a return of capital, then your cost basis decreases to $19.50.
 If you sell the share in the future for a profit, then that's an extra $0.50 that's subject to capital gains taxes.

 How to determine if you owe tax on stock dividends

 Whether you owe taxes on a dividend depends on three factors:

 - Type of investment account: You may owe tax on dividends earned by stock held in a taxable brokerage account.
-You would not owe tax on dividends from stocks held in a retirement account like a Roth IRA or 401(k), or a college savings plan like a 529 plan or Coverdell ESA.
+You would not owe tax on dividends from stocks held in a retirement account such as a Roth IRA or 401(k) or a college savings plan such as a 529 plan or Coverdell ESA.
 There are exceptions to this tax immunity, though.
 Certain pass-through entities such as master limited partnerships can create tax obligations even for retirement accounts.

-- Type of dividend: The tax rate, if any, depends in part on whether the dividend is a qualified dividend, which means it is eligible for a lower tax rate; an ordinary or non-qualified dividend, meaning it is taxed at the investor's ordinary income tax rate; or a nontaxable distribution, such as a return of capital.
+- Type of dividend: The tax rate, if any, depends in part on the type of dividend.
+A qualified dividend is eligible for a lower tax rate.
+An ordinary or nonqualified dividend gets taxed at the investor's ordinary income tax rate.
+Finally, a nontaxable distribution such as a return of capital isn't taxable.

 - Your taxable income: Your tax bracket partly determines the tax rate applied to any dividends you earn, whether qualified or ordinary.